oracle/terraform-provider-oci/website/docs/r/golden_gate_deployment.html.markdown

 	* `time_diagnostic_end` - The time until which the diagnostic collection should collect the logs.
 The format is defined by [RFC3339](https://tools.ietf.org/html/rfc3339), such as `2016-08-25T21:10:29.600Z`.
 	* `time_diagnostic_start` - The time from which the diagnostic collection should collect the logs.
 The format is defined by [RFC3339](https://tools.ietf.org/html/rfc3339), such as `2016-08-25T21:10:29.600Z`.
 * `deployment_role` - The type of the deployment role.
 * `deployment_type` - The type of deployment, which can be any one of the Allowed values.
 NOTE: Use of the value 'OGG' is maintained for backward compatibility purposes.
 Its use is discouraged in favor of 'DATABASE_ORACLE'.
-* `deployment_type` - The type of deployment, which can be any one of the Allowed values.
-NOTE: Use of the value 'OGG' is maintained for backward compatibility purposes.
-Its use is discouraged in favor of 'DATABASE_ORACLE'.
 * `deployment_url` - The URL of a resource.
 * `description` - Metadata about this specific object.
 * `display_name` - An object's Display Name.